Joseph Thomas McGucken: Archbishop of San Francisco

-On February 19, 1962, McGucken was appointed Archbishop of San Francisco; he was installed on April 3, 1962.
+On February 19, 1962, McGucken was appointed archbishop of San Francisco by Pope John XXIII; McGucken was installed on April 3, 1962.

-In 1962 the existing St. Mary's Cathedral, built in 1891, was destroyed by fire.
+In 1962 the existing St. Mary's Cathedral in San Francisco, built in 1891, was destroyed by fire.
 McGucken gathered his consultants to begin the process of planning and constructing a new Cathedral of St. Mary.
 Architectural critic Allan Temko advocated a bold, new cathedral that would reflect San Francisco's status as a major international urban center.
 McGucken added two internationally known architects to his team, Italian-born Pietro Belluschi from the Massachusetts Institute of Technology, who was placed in charge of designs, and Pier Luigi Nervi, an engineer from Rome, who took over structural concerns.
 The strikingly modern design which was presented was met with high praise and has been called the "first cathedral truly of our time and in harmony with the liturgical reforms of the Council."

 In 1966, McGucken publicly voiced his support for the efforts of Cesar Chávez to organize farmworkers in California's vineyards.
 McGucken's stand led one vineyard spokesman to warn that "the Church leaders had better start looking for other financial means to carry out their radical theories."

 Retirement and legacy

-On February 16, 1977, Pope Paul VI accepted McGucken's resignation as Archbishop of San Francisco.
+On February 16, 1977, Pope Paul VI accepted McGucken's resignation as archbishop of San Francisco.
 Thomas McGucken died on October 6, 1983.
 He is buried in the Archbishops' Crypt at Holy Cross Cemetery in Colma, California.

-In 1994, Terence McAteer made public an accusation that he was raped in 1967 by Rev. Austin Peter Keegan, a priest in the archdiocese, when he was ten years old.
+In 1994, Terence McAteer made public an accusation that he was raped in 1967 when he was ten-years-old by Reverend Austin Peter Keegan, a priest in the archdiocese.
 McAteer had reported the rape in 1976 to Reverend Vincent Ring, who informed McGucken.
 Three years later, Keegan sexually assaulted another boy.

-Clashes with Fr Eugene Boyle
+Clashes with Reverend Eugene Boyle

-Father Eugene Boyle was a priest directly under McGucken's authority in San Francisco during McGucken's administration as Archbishop.
+Reverend Eugene Boyle was a priest directly under McGucken's authority in San Francisco during McGucken's tenure as archbishop.
 While not antagonistic to Boyle (in fact the two always remained respectful of each other), Boyle and McGucken did clash over a number of issues.
-Boyle was an explicitly progressive priest during the 1960s and 1970s, spurred on by the developments of the Second Vatican Council.
+Boyle was an explicitly progressive priest during the 1960s and 1970s.
+Inspired by the Second Vatican Council of the early 1960s.
 Boyle campaigned on behalf of San Francisco's African American community as well as engaging with the American Civil Rights Movement.
-He also supported the United Farm Workers and The Black Panther Party.
+He also supported the United Farm Workers and the Black Panther Party.